JohnnyConstantin/JavaPractice/README.md

 Professor - Kirill Alexandrovich

 1 - done at classes
-2 - done at classes and pushed
+2 - done at classes
-3 -
+3 - done at home and pushed
-4 -
+4 - done at classes and pushed
 5 -
 6 -
 7 -